Thai Fruit -Rambutan – เงาะ ngɔ́

 If you would like to find information about more Thai fruit and vegetables or would like to learn Thai more then please look at this site for more lessons.
 We have over 450 Thai lessons here and 250 video Thai lessons on our YouTube site.
 You are welcome to use these.

-If you are serious about learning Thai then we will be happy to teach you with lessons online, at our school or a location of your choice in Bangkok.
-We can even combine these training options to build you flexible and convenient training course to meet your needs.
+If you are serious about learning Thai then we will be happy to teach you with lessons online wherever you are.

 - Hope to see you in the next lesson.